-MICHELLE: Hey, Melinda!
+MICHELLE: Hey, MJ!
 You know what time it is.
 Time for my first really terrible joke of 2019.
 Are you ready?

 MICHELLE: Okay, then.
 How do you find Will Smith in the snow?